 Boat Owner Services

 For the boat owner, the Milwaukee community sailing center has a variety of services for many different types of boats.
 The sailing center has onshore, summer storage for a small sailboat, and storage for owners in the McKinley Marina.
-The sailing center also has winter storage, launching, and haul-out capabilities for most boats.
+For most boats, the sailing center also has winter storage, launching, and haul-out capabilities.

 So if you are a boat owner or thinking of becoming a boat owner in the great lakes area, this is an excellent service and location for you to either store your boat or keep your boat.

-Supporting the Milwaukee Community Sailing Center for your next event is a great organization and helps keep many of the excellent programs to help the community.
+Supporting the Milwaukee Community Sailing Center for your next event is a great organization and helps keep many excellent programs to help the community.

 We love the facilities and programs of the Milwaukee Community Sailing Center; they have a great program to help and encourage people to learn the art of sailing.